 Thea Proctor’s vibrant hand-coloured woodcut Summer, inspired by the tradition of Japanese ukiyo-e prints, brings me joy because it reminds me of life’s simple pleasures (ikigai).
-With summer behind us but plenty of sunny autumn days ahead, I look forward to making time to read and relax.
-Delve into the work while at home relaxing with QAGOMA.

 In 1921, having spent much of the past two decades in London, Thea Proctor returned to Australia and settled in Sydney where she became an influential artist and a doyenne of style.
 Biographer Jan Minchin has noted that Proctor was ‘Frequently described as looking like one of her own pictures … [and] considered the most picturesque hostess in Sydney.’1 Even before Proctor’s arrival, the publisher Sydney Ure Smith had commissioned her to produce covers for his new magazine The Home.
 Her sophisticated designs and articles on art, fashion and interior decorating would make the publication essential reading.